YahSeh/HarvardX_Learning_Python/README.md

 The folder "0_First_Time"  is composed of the codes I wrote when I was frist learning Python.

-The Problem Sets "PBsets#" in the main folder are the same Problems Sets, but wrote more recently, after having gained some experience programming.
+The Problem Sets "PBsets#" in the main folder are the same as in "0_First_Time", but wrote more recently, after having gained some experience programming.